bkaradzic/GENie/README.md

  - Updated LUA from 5.1.4 to 5.2.3.
  - Disabled SmallerTypeCheck VS option when ExtraWarnings is set (need to move it into separate option).
+ - New versioning scheme based on revision number from git.

 ## Why fork?